-As with any wedding decision, when in doubt, ask the bride, but if you want to get ahead, here are a few good ways to go when trying to coordinate your groomsmen with your bridesmaids.GET INSPIRATION
+As with any wedding decision – when in doubt ask the bride.
+But if you want to get ahead, here are a few good ways to go when trying to coordinate your wedding party colors for your groomsmen with your bridesmaids.GET INSPIRATION

 An easy and classic route to go is having the ties match the bridesmaid dresses exactly.
 If the dresses are blush, the ties are blush, and so on.
 This creates a more uniform look that will look pleasing to the eye and in pictures.
 This also works well if you want your bridesmaids and groomsmen to match and the groom to have a different look that stands out.

 You’ve probably seen the trends of mismatched bridesmaid dresses, like ombre or similar neutral colors.
 Well, the same thing can be done with ties, as long as they’re going with the dresses and overall look of the wedding.
 Or, alternatively, matching ties that are a shade or two off from the dresses.
 If the dresses are lavender, the ties could be plum.
 The same goes for the groom’s tie versus the groomsmen’s ties.
-The groom does not have to match the groomsmen exactly.
+The groom does not have to match the groomsman attire exactly.

 Choosing one of these colors still matches your theme without clashing with the dresses.
-For example, if your palette is teal and coral, the groomsmen could wear whatever color the bridesmaids aren’t or another color like gold or blush that might come up in your flowers and other decor.
+For example, if your palette is teal and coral, the groomsmen could wear whatever color the bridesmaids aren’t or another color like gold or blush that might come up in your flowers and other decors.